 Myrtha Queen of the Wilis “regal, frozen, and yet alive with malice,” typifies the “monster we can all turn into, when we abandon mercy and can’t forgive and forget”

-During the Middle Ages at the edge of a forest in Germany’s Rhineland, it’s autumn harvest time.
+During the Middle Ages at the edge of a forest in Germany’s Rhineland, it’s autumn harvest time min the village.
 Duke Albrecht of Silesia sees Giselle, a shy, beautiful peasant girl, and falls in love with her.
-He’s betrothed to Princess Bathilde, daughter of the Duke of Courland, but to deceive the innocent Giselle, “disguises himself as Loys, a humble village peasant”.
+He’s betrothed to Princess Bathilde, daughter of the Duke of Courland, but to deceive the innocent Giselle, he “disguises himself as Loys, a humble village peasant”.

 Hilarion, the village gamekeeper, is also in love with Giselle.
 He’s suspicious of Loys and cautions Giselle not to trust him.
 She ignores his warning.
 Delicate, fragile Giselle has a weak heart, and her protective mother, Berthe, forewarns her about Albrecht, believing Hilarion is a better romantic match.
 Giselle ignores her mother’s warning as well.

 After a day of hunting, a group of noblemen stop at the village for refreshment.
 Albrecht sees them and hurries away, knowing he’d be recognized.
 Bathilde is among the hunting party, and Giselle dances for her.
-She’s charmed by Giselle’s sweetness, not knowing of her relationship with Albrecht.
-She learns they’re both engaged to be married, and gives Giselle a gold necklace as a gift.
+She’s charmed by Giselle’s sweetness, not knowing of her relationship with Albrecht, her betrothed.
+She learns they’re both engaged to be married and gives Giselle a gold necklace as a gift.